aslamdoctor/nodejs-boilerplate/README.md

 - [morgan](https://www.npmjs.com/package/morgan) - HTTP request logger middleware for node.js
 - [nodemailer](https://www.npmjs.com/package/nodemailer) - Send e-mails from Node.js
 - [yup](https://www.npmjs.com/package/yup) - Yup is a JavaScript schema builder for value parsing and validation.
+- [mysql](https://www.npmjs.com/package/mysql) - This is a node.js driver for mysql.
+It is written in JavaScript, does not require compiling, and is 100% MIT licensed.

 <br />